jaideng1/nintendo-switch-to-mac/README.md

  if someone sees this and knows an example list of bytes for the controller to rumble/vibrate pls open an issue and tell me this is the one thing that i **cannot** figure out ;-;

+oh yea to run it yourself download it and run `npm install` in the repository then `node app.js` to run it
+idk if this is the up to date one, so it might not work